 - 1. Project Site Documentation

-- 2. Adherence To Treatment Plans
+- 2. Adherence to Treatment Plans

-- 3. Design Of The Memorial (this section includes an update on construction)
+- 3. Design and Construction of the Memorial

 - 4. Artifact Review Process

-- 5. Consideration Of Impacts To Additional Remnants Of The WTC
+- 5. Consideration of Impacts to Additional Remnants of the WTC

-- 6. Treatment Of Archeological Resources
+- 6. Treatment of Archeological Resources

-- 7. Treatment Of Unanticipated Adverse Effects Or Unknown Historic Resources Or Properties
+- 7. Treatment of Unanticipated Adverse Effects Or Unknown Historic Resources Or Properties

 - 8. On-Going Communications